psychemedia/island-tales-book-one/05-identity_of_abraham_elder.md

 >
 > W. H. Long.
 120, High-street, Portsmouth, December 22, 1893.

-However, a reponse that did make it in time to be included in the [Saturday 23 December 1893](https://www.britishnewspaperarchive.co.uk/viewer/bl/0001960/18931223/040/0003) edition of the *Isle of Wight County Press*, p3, was more certain of Abraham Elder's identity:
+However, a response that did make it in time to be included in the [Saturday 23 December 1893](https://www.britishnewspaperarchive.co.uk/viewer/bl/0001960/18931223/040/0003) edition of the *Isle of Wight County Press*, p3, was more certain of Abraham Elder's identity:

 > ABRAHAM ELDER.
 >
-> To the Editor of of Wight County Press.
+> To the Editor of the Isle of Wight County Press.
 Sir,
 >
 > In reply to the inquiry of your correspondent R.G.D., I can state that author of the "Tales and Legends of the Isle of Wight" was the late Hon.
 Augustus Moreton, M.P. for Gloucestershire, who wrote the book under the name of Abraham Elder when living with his uncle, Col. Moreton, about that time at Bembridge. —Yours truly.
 W.W.
 Osbourne, Bembridge, IW., Dec.
 21. 1893